redlib-org/redlib/README.md

 # This Fork
-I'm not sure the maintainer of redlib wants random themes added, so until my PR gets approved I just wanted to add my theme "Midnight Purple" to my public redlib instances.
+I'm not sure the maintainer of redlib wants random themes added, so until my PR gets approved I just wanted to add my theme "Midnight Purple" to my public redlib instances. <br>

+Dockerhub: luciferscircle/redlib <br>

 Instances that will use this image: <br>
 https://reddit.idevicehacked.com <br>